Five Major Global Stories Almost No One Is Talking About

 With Venezuela suddenly unable to ship fuel, Cuba’s imports dropped to zero.

+This is our doing as a nation so we must ask, is this a strategy for total regime collapse, as President Trump has publicly stated is imminent?
 Havana has responded with a mix of fury and desperation.
 President Miguel Díaz‑Canel accuses Washington of trying to suffocate the island into submission, even as Cuba quietly opens talks with the US—a sign of how dire the situation has become.
 In a remarkable ideological reversal, the government has announced that Cuban exiles may now invest in and own businesses on the island.
 Thus, this is not a routine blackout.
 It is a geopolitical power play unfolding just 90 miles from Florida.

 2. Pakistan and Afghanistan Enter Open Conflict